-- How the governing body is engaged with the monitoring of performance and provisions of the plan - How students are engaged with the monitoring of performance and provisions of the plan - Who at the provider is responsible for monitoring - How progress against the plan will be monitored, and what action will be taken if progress is worsening - How monitoring is embedded across the provider. - 143.
+- How progress against the plan will be monitored, and what action will be taken if progress is worsening - How monitoring is embedded across the provider. - 137.
 Monitoring is distinct from evaluation in that monitoring is conducted on a routine basis often at leadership meetings and looks at progress against targets and other commitments made in a plan.
 Evaluation is a periodic activity looking at the impact of specific activities.